 The following are programs and services specific to juveniles:

-Juvenile Diversion Program Pine County Probation implemented the Juvenile Diversion program in 1973.
+Juvenile Diverson Program Pine County Probation implemented the Juvenile Diversion program in 1973.
 Diversion is a program available to first-time juvenile offenders charged with minor offenses as an informal alternative to appearing in court.